MMK21Hub/discord-styles/README.md

 # Discord Styles

+> **I no longer use Powercord.** PowerCord seems to have a bug that causes Discord to crash on startup.
+This means that I am no longer able to use my Custom CSS, so this repository will no longer be updated.

+## Old README

 Here are some CSS tweaks that I've made to Discord using Powercord's Quick CSS feature.
 Feel free to use some/all of the snippets!

 Note that I'm using the [Dracua theme](https://github.com/x6r/dracula), so some snippets might only be relevent to that theme.